 What is your loved one most passionate about?
 What does their ideal life look like in a year?
 Five years?
 Ten?
 What are your biggest concerns about their safety and happiness?
 Investing in senior living is an investment in your loved one’s well-being, so spend some time thinking about what they need most.
 Some questions to ask yourself include:

-What’s the ideal location?
-Columbia is centrally located and is a suburb of both Baltimore and D.C.
+- What’s the ideal location?
+Columbia is centrally located and is a suburb of both Baltimore and Washington.
 This makes it an excellent option for many seniors, with plenty of options for entertaining visitors.
 The Maryland Symphony Orchestra offers great opportunities for family outings.

-What amenities are most important to you?
-Do your loved one need transportation to local activities?
+- What amenities are most important to you?
+Does your loved one need transportation to local activities?
 Do they crave lush gardens?
 Do they want space to spread out?
 Which activities are most important to them?
 What about the food?
-List your five most important amenities, and only consider communities that offer them.
+List your five most important amenities and only consider communities that offer them.

 Narrowing Your Options